leealso/AZ203/storage/cosmosdb.md

 Azure Cosmos DB is multi-modal and takes advantage of fast, single-digit-milisecond data access using your favorite API among SQL, MongoDB, Cassandra, Tables, or Gremlin (referred to as API surfaces).

 ## Create and Populate a Cosmos DB Database with Data from C#
-1. Create a CosmosDB Database.
+1. Create a Cosmos DB Database.
 ```powershell
 # Set variables
 $resourceGroupName = "cosmosdb-example"